AMH-4/Pewlett-Hackard-Analysis/README.md

 ## Results
 Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.

--There are a total of 77,598 employees eligible for upcoming retirement.
+- There are a total of 77,598 employees eligible for upcoming retirement.
 Of this amount, 29,414 employeees have the title "Senior Engineer" and 2 have the title "Manager".
+*Below are the screen-shot images of the reults of the query for retiring titles.*

 -Unique Titles
 -Retiring Titles
 -Mentorship Eligibility: